ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

 :::

 :::warning
-Keystore APIs are used in this tutorial, as warned in [Keystore API](../apis/avalanchego/apis/keystore.md): Because the node operator has access to your plaintext password, you should only create a keystore user on a node that you operate.
+Keystore APIs are used in this tutorial, as warned in [Keystore API](../apis/avalanchego/apis/keystore.md), because the node operator has access to your plaintext password, you should only create a keystore user on a node that you operate.
 If that node is breached, you could lose all your tokens.
 Keystore APIs are not recommended for use on Mainnet.
 :::

 ## Create a User